 DreamHost is a leading Web hosting and cloud services provider with over 375,000 customers worldwide that hosts over 1.3 million blogs, websites, and applications.
 The company offers a wide spectrum of Web hosting and cloud services, including Shared Hosting, Virtual Private Servers (VPS), Dedicated Server Hosting, Domain Name Registration, the cloud storage service DreamObjects, the cloud computing service DreamCompute, and the managed WordPress service DreamPress.

 DreamHost sets itself apart from the cloud crowd by developing innovative and flexible web and cloud services using open source software.
-And the Cumulus Networks open approach makes complete sense in this environment.
-DreamHost’s Cumulus Linux deployments coincided with the launch of public cloud services.
-DreamCompute is engineered for scale and efficiency using best-of-breed open source solutions, including the OpenStack cloud platform, scalable Ceph™ block storage and Cumulus Linux, and VMware NSX’s network virtualization.
+And the NVIDIA® Cumulus® open approach makes complete sense in this environment.
+DreamHost’s NVIDIA Cumulus Linux® deployments coincided with the launch of public cloud services.
+DreamCompute is engineered for scale and efficiency using best-of-breed open source solutions, including the OpenStack cloud platform, scalable Ceph™ block storage and NVIDIA Cumulus Linux, and VMware NSX’s network virtualization.
 DreamHost is well known for constantly striving to lower cost and deliver the best services by contributing to and leveraging world-class open source software.

 - Ability to leverage existing investment in tools for network automation without reinventing the wheel — or in this case — the network!

-Cumulus Networks opened the ecosystem to include a variety of networking gear, an open Linux operating system, and an open ecosystem of applications, thus lowering CAPEX and OPEX.
+NVIDIA Cumulus opened the ecosystem to include a variety of networking gear, an open Linux operating system, and an open ecosystem of applications, thus lowering CAPEX and OPEX.
 In particular:

-- Hardware roughly costed a 1/3 of the incumbent vendors price
+- Hardware cost roughly 1/3 of the incumbent vendors price

-- Choice of optics, with no vendor lock-in costed about 1/10th of the incumbent vendors cost.
+- Choice of optics, with no vendor lock-in, cost about 1/10th of the incumbent vendors cost.
 One license: Base license included everything.
 There were no extra licenses for routing, VXLAN, etc. which simplified license management

 - Streamlined workflow: Configuration with automation shortened deployment and troubleshooting time

-Another important factor in deciding on Cumulus Linux was the use of familiar tools.
-Orchestration tools in particular was very important.
+Another important factor in deciding on NVIDIA Cumulus Linux was the use of familiar tools.
+Orchestration tools, in particular, was very important.
 DreamHost has been using Opscode’s Chef for server orchestration; using the same tools for automation of the network with just small changes to support Chef recipes saves a lot of time and manual operations.

 DreamHost previously used the Quagga routing suite for DDoS mitigation, so it was easy to repurpose familiar technologies for switches.
 They used collectd for server monitoring that could be leveraged in network as well.